 Protecting Pinnacle Valley, which connects Lake Waramaug and Meeker Swamp and contains several hundred acres of core forest, verdant habitats, and rare and threatened species, is among Steep Rock’s highest conservation priorities.
 Sitting at the intersection of drainage basins, the area provides source water for Lake Waramaug and the East Aspetuck River (to the west) as well as Meeker Swamp and the Shepaug River (to the east).
 The area contains important geological formations, diverse botanical and faunal habitat, noteworthy historical and archaeological sites, and is critical for maintaining climate resiliency.

-Expanding into Pinnacle Valley would give SRA the opportunity to significantly increase the number and length of trails in the Macricostas Preserve, which are currently limited.
-About thirty percent of the existing preserve (including Waramaug’s Rock) is not owned by SRA but subject to easements that restrict trail access and invasives management.
-Pinnacle Valley’s existing trails, requiring little additional work, could add several signature hiking destinations to the preserve’s trail system.
+Expanding into Pinnacle Valley would also give SRA the opportunity to significantly increase the number and length of trails in Macricostas Preserve and add several signature hiking destinations to our trail system.

 QUESTIONS?
 Call 860-868-9131

 Please make checks payable to Steep Rock Association with a note stating the donation is for the Macricostas Expansion Project.
 Donations to this project will be used for the installation and maintenance of trails to expand Macricostas Preserve into Pinnacle Valley and beyond or placed in a restricted stewardship fund that ensures permanent care and maintenance for Steep Rock’s conserved lands.